98,99 €

 Produktbeschreibung

-4. Accessible to both specialists and general readers, this volume enriches IR scholarship while providing fresh insights into Turkey s shifting role in a transforming Middle East.
+Accessible to both scholars and general readers, this book enriches IR scholarship while providing new perspectives on Turkey s shifting role in a transforming Middle East.

 Autorenporträt